Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Swift and sudden changes of subject can indicate an attempt to distract from whatever has just been said.
 Perhaps Alex felt that her previous statement was revealing, or perhaps Reese provided her with a piece of critical information, and she no longer needs to pursue the previous thread.
 Or perhaps Reese said or did something (or didn't say or didn't do something) that Alex interpreted as revealing that Reese might have grasped that an implicit interrogation is taking place.
 In any case, Alex probably wants to distract attention from the previous point.

 Certainly there are dozens more of these ploys.
 Whether they work by building trust or by deception, the goal is the same: make Reese comfortable enough to tell what he knows without arousing his suspicions.
 Implicit interrogation is therefore at or beyond the bounds of ethical behavior.
 If you find yourself conducting such an exercise, reconsideration might be in order.
-First in this series Go to top Top Next issue: The Rhyme-as-Reason Effect Next Issue
+Implicit Interrogations First issue in this series Go to top Top Next issue: The Rhyme-as-Reason Effect Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info